David Ezra Okonşar: Composer

 Okonşar started composing at the age of 11.
 His role-models were Arnold Schoenberg and Pierre Boulez.

-The compositions by Okonşar were from the beginning exploring unusual ensembles in an avant-garde line.
-During the eighties atonal (free) Jazz specially by Cecil Taylor and the intricate voicings by Bill Evans had strong impact on the total serialism Okonşar always used.
-Other extra-serialist influences are Krzysztof Penderecki, Iannis Xenakis and György Ligeti.
+His early compositions explore unusual ensembles in an avant-garde mode.
+During the eighties, atonal (free) Jazz, specially by Cecil Taylor and the intricate voicings of Bill Evans had strong impact on his total serialism.
+Other extra-serialist influences are Krzysztof Penderecki, Iannis Xenakis, and György Ligeti.

 The electronic works created in the fifties and early sixties by Ligeti, Karlheinz Stockhausen, Xenakis, Henri Pousseur and others created a new and previously unheard approach to orchestration.
-The sound possibilities of the classical orchestra started to be conceptualized by the composers in terms of sound envelopes, sound filters and formants.
-Okonşar followed a similar path in his orchestrations, in the nineties.
+The sound possibilities of the classical orchestra started to be conceptualized by the composers in terms of sound envelopes, sound filters, and formants.
+Okonşar followed a similar path in his orchestrations in the nineties.

-The music by Okonşar is extremely structuralist and calls for an analytical approach.
-This structuralism is presented in the finished score in a very detailed, complex and refined musical écriture.
+Okonşar's music is structuralist, and calls for an analytical approach.
+This structuralism is presented in the finished score in a very detailed, complex, and refined musical écriture.